nicocrm/aqueduct-sync/README.md

     },
     // optional mapping of remote -> local field
     // this mapping will be performed BEFORE the cleanse function and AFTER the prepare function
+    // it is not currently able to read "paths", only simple properties
     map: {
       RemoteField: 'Local Name'
     },